nbren12/personal-website/content/post/2021-version-pinning.md

 Most tools have the ability to print out a list of installed packages and their versions.
-For instance, one can call `pip freeze`, `conda env export`, or `apt list --installed` depend on your system.
-Saving the output of these commands to a textfile, checked into version control, then ensures that our version control system contains a comprehensive description of our installed environment, which easily allows us to rollback changes or find which commits introduce breaking changes (e.g. using git bisect).
+For instance, one can call `pip freeze`, `conda env export`, or `apt list --installed` depending on your system.
+Saving the output of these commands to a text file, checked into version control, ensures that your version control system contains a comprehensive description of our installed environment.
+This makes it easy to rollback any changes.

 #### Abstract vs concrete dependencies

 Modern python packaging specify concrete and abstract dependencies in separate files.
 Abstract dependencies are loose requirements like `numpy >=0.5`, which don't include specific version numbers or dependencies.
-These are easy to update, but cannot be used to deterministically recreated a software environment.
-New tools like [poetry](https://python-poetry.org/) use dependency resolution to compile abstract dependencies into comprehensive lists of dependencies with specific versions, known as a "lock" file.
-The idea that the lock file gives reproducibility, and the abstract dependencies give updateability.
+These are easy to update, but cannot be used to deterministically recreate a software environment.
+New tools like [poetry](https://python-poetry.org/) resolve abstract dependencies into comprehensive lists of dependencies with specific versions, known as a "lock" file.
+The lock file gives reproducibility, and the abstract dependencies give updateability.

 No matter the tool, the workflow is the same.
 For instance, if you started with a clean python installation you could install the abstract requirements "numpy" and "matplotlib" with pip like this:
 ```